Keftenk/ClassicBalanceDruid/README.md

 A: It's your best source of damage.
 Wrath has very niche uses during specific occasions.
 During Phase 1 and Phase 2 we'll have 16 debuffs with no way of filling all 16 slots with optimal effects.
 At most only 10 can be filled optimally, which leaves 6 open slots.
 These should theoretically be given to 6 Warlocks and/or 6 Shadow Priests, but if not then there may be room for Moonfire.

+### Q: I heard that going Cat Form vs Vaelastrasz the Corrupt is optimal, is this true?

+A: Absolutely, at least until you can acquire Rank 7 Starfire with considerable gear.
+Carrying around a Feral set with Manual Crowd Pummeler is exceptional for this fight in particular due to the unlimited resources.
+I have pulled near ~1200dps in Phase 3&4 by going Cat in this fight.
+You don't even need to change talents in order to perform this well.

 ### Q: Should I go for 16% Spell Hit as soon as possible?

 A: It depends on your play style as well as your raid.
 If you encounter slower kills then you may want to utilize the extra Spell Hit%.
 If your fights can be calculated then you may want to utilize the <b>Spell Hit Optimization</b> charts to maximize your DPS potential.
 Be warned though you will essentially be rolling the dice with RNG.
 You could either be severely punished or severely rewarded for this style of play.
 The best answer would to find a medium, which both the spreadsheet and the web application both suggest as optimal.